Teaching data literacy with simple browser-based analysis tools

 On the back-end, ConnectTheDots (and all of DataBasic) is built on top of the Python Flask framework.
 Users can either upload a CSV file, paste in rows from a spreadsheet, or use one of the provided sample data sets.
 This user-inputted data is then validated and converted to a graph format, thanks to the NetworkX module.
 In addition, the app also runs some basic analysis of the data: it calculates metrics like betweenness centrality — which measures how centrally-connected each node is (Kevin Bacon might have a high centrality) — and identifies sub-communities within the network.

 This information is passed to the front-end, where it is rendered as a D3.js interactive graphic, allowing users to inspect and play with the network.
 Presented alongside this is a sortable table of all the nodes, which makes it even more clear how the data itself maps to the visualization.
 This is also followed by a “what next?” section, which highlights key facts and raises questions about the network in order to get users to think critically about the data.
 Finally, the graph can be exported in a variety of formats: PNG/SVG for sharing and printing, or GEXF for further analysis with Gephi.
-The new tool, along with an overhauled homepage UI, will roll out in DataBasic’s next public release, slated for the end of the month.

 I'm a designer and developer with a passion for data-driven storytelling and human-centered products on the web.Follow